-H. Managing the UCD System
+H. Managing the UCD System (option, not supplied)

 The UCD button indicates the UCD status (Wash, Cool, Off).
 Click on the UCD button to access the UCD pop-up screen (Figure 2-32).
-Both scheduled automatic cleaning and manual cleaning are available See table .
+Both scheduled automatic cleaning and manual cleaning are available See table.